boldingd/EclipsePhaseContent/HumbleBeginnings.md

 So far, we've basically copied the text from the existing knowledge-base and added notes — and we're still going to do that — but we're inserting some original research here.

 We were investigating the possibility of a hidden habitat somewhere, probably near Égalité.
-We were keeping a low profile, and that limited what we could do: we dug up some info on a hidden supply chain running into Égalité, passing through circle-A and guan-xi hands, but we couldn't look into it without risking exposure.
+We were keeping a low profile, and that limited what we could do: we dug up some info on a hidden supply chain running into Égalité, passing through circle-A and guanxi hands, but we couldn't look into it without risking exposure.

 > **anarcat**: I'm sure you and \@Bauble are on it, but I do know hab design.
 > I can take a look at that data if you want.